Announcement

 All days and times in this forecast are in UTC (Zulu) time.

-The visible solar disk has one stable medium active region, one decaying medium active region and seven small active regions.
-There are 29 sunspots on the visible disk with a total sunspot area of 420 micro-solar hemispheres (approximately three times the surface area of the Earth).
+The visible solar disk has two growing medium active regions and four small active regions.
+There are 45 sunspots on the visible disk with a total sunspot area of 370 micro-solar hemispheres (approximately twice the surface area of the Earth).

 www.solarham.com/regions.htm

-Solar wind velocity is likely to remain at about 400 km/second or less through Wednesday.
+Solar wind velocity is likely to remain mostly between 400 and 500 km/second during Wednesday, Thursday and Friday.

-40 meter short path propagation from North America to the Middle East and south Asia after about 2350Z is likely to be mostly normal during Monday and Tuesday and normal on Wednesday.
-Short path propagation between North America and east Asia after about 0930Z is likely to be mostly normal on Monday, normal on Tuesday and mostly normal on Wednesday.
+40 meter short path propagation from North America to the Middle East and south Asia after about 2350Z is likely to be mostly normal during Wednesday, Thursday and Friday.
+Short path propagation between North America and east Asia after about 0930Z is likely to be mostly normal during Wednesday, Thursday and Friday.

 20 meter propagation crossing the auroral ovals and polar regions is likely to be

-17 and 15 meter propagation crossing the auroral ovals and polar regions is likely to be mostly normal during Monday and Tuesday and normal on Wednesday.
-Long path propagation from North America to southeast and east Asia is likely to be mostly normal during Monday and Tuesday and normal on Wednesday.
+17 and 15 meter propagation crossing the auroral ovals and polar regions is likely to be mostly normal during Wednesday, Thursday and Friday.
+Long path propagation from North America to southeast and east Asia is likely to be mostly normal during Wednesday, Thursday and Friday.

-12 and 10 meter propagation crossing the auroral ovals and polar regions is likely to be mostly normal during Monday and Tuesday and normal on Wednesday.
-Long path propagation from North America to southeast and east Asia is likely to be mostly normal during Monday and Tuesday and normal on Wednesday.
+12 and 10 meter propagation crossing the auroral ovals and polar regions is likely to be mostly normal during Wednesday, Thursday and Friday.

 There is a very slight chance of enhanced 6 meter propagation crossing low latitudes from about 2000-0200Z during the initial phase of strong to severe geomagnetic storms then degrading several hours after initial enhancement.